Amit460021/DatastructuresInJava/AnalysisOfAlgorithms/README.md

-# Datastructures and Algorithms
+# DatastructuresInJava
-This repository contains the notes I have created for the topic of data structures and algorithms.
-The intention of this repository is to learn various DSA topics.
+This repository contains the java implementation of various datastructures.
+The intention of code in this repository is to learn the basics of how internally a datastructure works.

 ## Build and Installation
 JDK 1.6